Geography of Barbados

-Barbados is a continental island in the North Atlantic Ocean and is located at 13°10' north of the equator, and 59°32' west of the Prime Meridian.
+Barbados is a continental island in the Atlantic Ocean east of the Caribbean and is located at 13°10' north of the equator, and 59°32' west of the Prime Meridian.
 As the easternmost isle of the Lesser Antilles in the West Indies, Barbados lies 160 kilometres (100 mi) east of the Windward Islands and Caribbean Sea.
 The maritime claim for Barbados is a territorial sea of 12 nmi, with an exclusive economic zone of 200 nmi which gives Barbados a total maritime area of 186,898 km2.
 Of the total EEZ area, 70,000 km2 is set aside for offshore oil exploration.
 A pending application to UNCLOS has placed for consideration a continental shelf 200 nmi to the east and south (or to the edge of the continental margin).
-To the west, most of Barbados' maritime boundaries consist of median lines with neighbours.
+To the west, most of Barbados's maritime boundaries consist of median lines with neighbours.
 These neighbours include: Martinique, and Saint Lucia to the northwest, Saint Vincent and the Grenadines to the west, Trinidad and Tobago and Venezuela to the southwest, and Guyana to the southeast.